 And then it’s grizzly time.

-Just one year old, grizzly cubs Hawthorne and Huckleberry are still spending nights indoors to keep them safe, which means a lot more cleaning work than for the adult black bears.
-Behind the scenes, Withers double checks the locks keeping the cubs out of their dens, then swings open the doors and grabs a tall shovel and pail.
+When they were younger, Hawthorne and Huckleberry were still spending nights indoors to keep them safe, which meant a lot more cleaning work than for the adult black bears.
+Behind the scenes, Haley double checks the locks keeping the cubs out of their dens, then swings open the doors and grabs a tall shovel and pail.
 She does the rounds of both dens, scooping up piles of bear poop with swift, expert moves.

 She smiles wryly.
 “My phone is full of pictures of poop.
 So when I hear people telling their kids they need to go to college to avoid doing my job, that’s so ironic.
 I have a bachelors’ degree, and I want to be the one to scoop the poop because interns or less-experienced keepers might not know what to look for.”

-Which is another reason Withers likes working with native species: they are adapted to the environment and don’t need as much human intervention for comfort.
+Which is another reason Haley likes working with native species: they are adapted to the environment and don’t need as much human intervention for comfort.

 “Hi there!” she calls to curious watching visitors.
 “Just give me five minutes and the cubs will be out and feeding.”